 In order to obtain or re-instate a handicap, three cards must be returned clearly marked “For Handicap”.
 Two may be played off yellow tees but one must be played in a medal competition from the white tees.
 Cards must be marked by another member.
 An active handicap is required to be able to enter “Major” competitions and to play in the knock out events.
 You can still enter the knockout trophies, but must obtain a valid handicap quickly in order to play your first round tie.

 To transfer a handicap, a certificate that should contain your CDH number should be handed or posted into the office with a covering note.

 Players must sign in on competition days in the Professional’s shop at least ten minutes before their tee off time.
 There is a two stroke penalty for failing to start on time.

 It is essential that all scores, including no returns, are inputted to the computer with the scorecard inserted into the respective Section box.
 Failure to adhere to this may result in the first and second instance with noting and warning, followed by exclusion from the next major competition in the event of a third instance.

 GENTS MEDALS, SUNDAY MEDALS & MIDWEEK MEDALS

 No draws are done for the above “regular” medals, and tee times should be booked in the normal fashion.
-Entry to the competition is by signing the sheet in Chris’s shop.
+Entry to the competition is by signing the sheet in the Pro Shop.